mathnathan/mathnathan.github.io/_posts/2017-10-06-probability-of-a-face.markdown

 next level of uncertainty comes as a consequence of discretization.
 Images in reality are continuous but in the process of imaging we only measure certain points along the face.
-Consider for example a military satellite tracking a vehicle.
+Consider for example a military satellite tracking a van.
 If one wishes to predict the future location of the van, the prediction is limited to be within one of the discrete cells that make up its measurements.
 However, the true location of the van could be anywhere within that grid cell.
 There is also intrinsic stochasticity at the atomic